I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 Examples of this deck are Collected Company and Mutate.

-Collected Company decks or Mutate decks require a high concentration of specific creatures in order to function or must be aligned with the general theme of the deck and their game engines.
+Collected Company decks or Mutate decks require a high concentration of specific creatures to function or must be aligned with the general theme of the deck and their game engines.

 - Combo - Control